fangtian-zhong/fangtian-zhong.github.io/index.md

 {% include image.html url="/images/profile.jpg" width=200 align="right" %}
 credits by Dr. Liping
 ## Biography
   Dr. Fangtian Zhong is an assistant professor at Montana State University since 2023.
-He received his Ph.D. in Computer Science from George Washington University in 2021, advised by Prof. [Xiuzhen Cheng](https://www2.seas.gwu.edu/~cheng/).
-He worked as a postdoctoral scholar at Pennsylvania State University and University of Notre Dame from 2021 to 2023.
-His research primarily focuses on software security, reverse engineering, program analysis, and machine learning for cybersecurity.
-He has published two ESI 1% highly cited papers and received a best paper award from IEEE Cyber Awareness and Research Symposium 2024.
-He served as TPC/Reviewer for various journals and conferences, such as IEEE TC, IEEE TIFS, IEEE TDSC, IEEE INFOCOM, ASE, etc.
-He enjoys developing statistically/mathematically beautiful solutions to software security/software engineering issues in different architectures, especially native codes without a source.
+He earned his Ph.D. in Computer Science from George Washington University in 2021 under the supervision of Prof. Xiuzhen Cheng.
+From 2021 to 2023, he worked as a postdoctoral scholar at Pennsylvania State University and the University of Notre Dame.
+His research focuses on software security, reverse engineering, program analysis, and the application of machine learning in cybersecurity.
+He has published two ESI 1% highly cited papers and received the Best Paper Award at the IEEE Cyber Awareness and Research Symposium 2024.
+Additionally, he has served as a TPC member and reviewer for several prestigious journals and conferences, including IEEE TC, IEEE TIFS, IEEE TDSC, IEEE INFOCOM, and ASE.
+Dr. Zhong enjoys developing statistically and mathematically elegant solutions to software security and software engineering challenges across various architectures, with a particular interest in analyzing native code without access to source code.

 <a href="https://fangtian-zhong.github.io/openings/">
   <span style="color:red;font-family:'Open Sans', Helvetica, Arial, sans-serif;font-weight:800;font-size:21px">